 Hi, my name is Elena Andreeva

-I am a tenure-track Assistant Professor in the Security and Privacy Research Unit at TU Wien, Austria.
-Previously, I was an Assistant Prof. at DTU, Denmark and a Lecturer at the University of Klagenfurt, Austria.
-I was also a Research Expert at COSIC, KU Leuven, Belgium.
+I am an Associate Professor in the Security and Privacy Research Unit at TU Wien, Austria.
+Previously, I was an Assistant Prof. at DTU, Denmark, a Lecturer at the University of Klagenfurt, Austria and a Research Expert at COSIC, KU Leuven, Belgium.
 My postdoc. and doc. research was funded by grants from the Flemish Research Foundation.
-My PhD was supervised by prof. Bart Preneel at COSIC, Belgium.
+My PhD was supervised by Prof. Bart Preneel.
 I hold a Master’s degree in CS from the University of Saarland, Germany.

 My research focuses on theory and applications of cryptography related to symmetric authenticated encryption, block ciphers and forkciphers, hash functions, privacy-friendly protocols, and blockchains.
 I am interested in theoretical foundations and practical cryptographic algorithms for secure data communications, storage and private computation.